Safety Guaranteed Robust Multi-Agent Reinforcement Learning with Hierarchical Control for Connected and Automated Vehicles: Experiments and Evaluations

-We consider two challenging scenarios in daily driving, respectively at \textit{Intersection} (Fig.~\ref{fig:cross_c1}-\ref{fig:cross_c3}) and on \textit{Highway} (Fig.~\ref{fig:hwy_init}), where 3 CAVs and some UCVs are spawned.
-We adopt three types of perturbations exclusively for testing.
-One is the random error ${e^{\text {rand}}\scriptstyle \sim \textit{U}(-2,2)}$ (\textit{U}: uniform distribution); and two kinds of perturbation strategies, \textit{perturb\_over\_time}: $\mathtt{PTB}^{T}$ and \textit{perturb\_target\_vehicles}: $\mathtt{PTB}^{\calV}$ are given as: The two strategies aim to exert consistent perturbation values to CAVs' states, so as to affect their behavior patterns.
-The former $\mathtt{PTB}^{T}$ targets all cars in time duration $T$ while the latter $\mathtt{PTB}^{\calV}$ have the target subset of vehicles ${\calV}$ wrongly observed by others throughout simulation.
+We conduct our experiment in the CARLA Simulator environment~\cite{Dosovitskiy17}, where each vehicle is configured with onboard GPS and IMU sensors and a collision sensor that detects the collision with other objects.
+We show two challenging scenarios in daily driving, respectively, at \textit{Intersection} (Fig.~\ref{fig:cross_scene}) and on \textit{Highway} (Fig.~\ref{fig:hwy_scene}), where we spawn multiple CAVs and some HDVs randomly.
+We adopt three types of state uncertainties exclusively for testing: A random error ${e^{\text {rand}}\scriptstyle \sim \textit{U}(-3,3)}$ (\textit{U}: uniform distribution); \textit{error\_over\_time}: $\mathtt{ERR}^{T}$ and \textit{error\_target\_vehicles}: $\mathtt{ERR}^{\calV}$ that impose perturbation at consistent values to CAVs' states to affect their behavior patterns: